 Of course, we could also have entities that do not implement any logic as part of the entity class, but this case should only happen if that entity really doesn't have related domain logic.
-If you have a complex microservice that has a lot of logic implemented in the service classes instead of within the domain entities, you could be falling into the "Anemic Domain Model" explained in the following section.
+If you have a

 Rich Domain Model vs. Anemic Domain Model